caktus/guidebook/docs/testing/index.md

 Unfortunately, there isn't really a good way to separate the testing of URL routing and the actual views, but thankfully that works out fine in practice.
-When you look at a view, you should be able to enumerate each type of request it\'s going to receive, and you can probably cover each of these in a separate small test.
+When you look at a view, you should be able to enumerate each type of request it's going to receive, and you can probably cover each of these in a separate small test.

 The test client is a very helpful utility Django provides to simulate a